 The weakness of epistemic must: A pragmatic reasoning approach

 Since Karttunen (1972), semanticists have debated how to account for the relatively weak meaning of epistemic must (1b) compared to bare utterances without a modal (1a).
-Rather than engineering the weakness of must into the lexical semantics (Lassiter, 2014), and rather than analyzing its interpretive contribution as part of the propositional content (von Fintel & Gillies, 2007 et seq.), we propose a pragmatic approach and derive its interpretation as an M-implicature (Grice, 1989; Levinson, 2000): must q (1b) is marked relative to the bare form (1a); the bare form conveys already that it is raining (q), so listeners take the marked form to convey the marked meaning that the speaker arrived at the conclusion q via an evidentially less certain route than if they had chosen the cheaper bare form.
-We present experiments demonstrating (i) that must-statements coincide with less certain belief states formed on the basis of weaker evidence, and (ii) that epistemic must patterns cross-linguistically with non-propositional means of expressing weakened commitment towards the truth of the proposition.
-Over the course of three experiments, we assessed evidence strength, speaker commitments, and listener understanding; we tested both English and German to compare must with the behavior of discourse particles, a non-propositional means for expressing weakened commitment (e.g. Potts, 2005; Zimmermann, 2008).
-In Exp.
-1 (=40), we collected estimates of evidence strength.
+Rather than engineering the weakness of must into the lexical semantics (Lassiter, 2014), and rather than analyzing its interpretive contribution as part of the propositional content (von Fintel & Gillies, 2007 et seq.), we propose a pragmatic approach and derive its interpretation as an M-implicature (Grice, 1989; Levinson, 2000): must q (1b) is marked relative to the bare form (1a); the bare form conveys already that it is raining (q), so listeners take the marked form to convey the marked meaning that the speaker arrived at the conclusion q via an evidentially less certain route than if they had chosen the unmarked bare form.

+We further argue that epistemic must patterns cross-linguistically with non-propositional means of expressing weakened commitment towards the truth of the proposition: In English, speaker uncertainty is usually expressed by modal verbs (‘might’) or adverbs (‘probably’), both of which enter directly into the semantic calculation of a proposition.
+However, some languages, like German, also offer non-propositional means for expressing weakened commitment, like discourse particles (e.g. Potts, 2005; Zimmermann, 2008).

+To assess evidence strength, speaker commitments, and listener understanding in propositions employing must, propositional, and non-propositional epistemic means, we conducted two groups of studies in English and German.

+Study I (English): In Exp.
+1 (N=40), we collected estimates of evidence strength.
 Participants rated the probability of q (e.g., of rain) given a piece of evidence (e.g., You hear the sound of water dripping on the roof) on a sliding scale with endpoints labeled ‘impossible’ and ‘certain’.
 These estimates were used for analyses in Exps.
 2 and 3.

 Exp.
-2 (=) tested how likely speakers are to use utterances as a function of evidence strength.
+2 (N=40) tested how likely speakers are to use utterances as a function of evidence strength.
 On each trial, participants were presented with a piece of evidence from Exp.
 1 and asked to choose one of four utterances.
 The English task compared bare (1a) with must p (1b), as well as probably p (1c), might p (1d).
-In the German task, we compared bare utterances (2a) with muss (2b), as well as the modal adverb vermutlich (2c) and the discourse particle wohl (lit `well) (2d).
-English participants were more likely to choose the more marked must form over the bare form as the strength of evidence decreased (β=5.4, SE=2.4, p<.05), XXX GERMAN.
+English participants were more likely to choose the more marked must form over the bare form as the strength of evidence decreased (β=5.4, SE=2.4, p<.05).

 Exp.
-3 (=120 XXX GERMAN) tested whether listeners’ estimates of a) the probability of q and b) the strength of speakers’ evidence for q differ depending on the observed utterance; i.e., whether listeners take into account their knowledge of speakers’ likely utterances in different evidential states.
+3 (N=120) tested whether listeners’ estimates of a) the probability of q and b) the strength of speakers’ evidence for q differ depending on the observed utterance; i.e., whether listeners take into account their knowledge of speakers’ likely utterances in different evidential states.
 On each trial, participants saw an utterance and were asked a) to rate the probability of q on a sliding scale with endpoints labeled ‘impossible’ and ‘certain’; and b) to determine which of five pieces of evidence the speaker likely had.
 Participants believed q was less likely after observing the must utterance (μ=.65, sd=.21) than after observing the bare utterance (μ=.86, sd=.15, β =-.21, SE=.02, t=-10.1, p<.0001).
 Average strength of evidence was lower after must (μ=.78, sd=.12) than after the bare utterance (μ=.87, sd=.1, β =-.08, SE=.01, t=-6.8, p<.0001).

+Study II (German): Exp.
+4 (N=40) was an exact replication of Exp.
+1 in German translation.
+In Exp.
+5 (N=40), we compared bare utterances (2a) with muss (2b), as well as the modal adverb vermutlich (‘presumably’) (2c) and the discourse particle wohl (‘apparently’) (2d).
+RESULTS.
+Exp.
+6 RESULTS.